 Both show identical data.
 North Indian is a diamond-in-square with Lagna fixed at the top (signs rotate based on Lagna).
 South Indian is a 4x4 grid with signs fixed in place (Pisces top-left, clockwise) and Lagna marked with 'La'.
 Pick whichever is more familiar.

-Our companion Kundli Matching tool is coming soon.
-For now, this tool gives you the D1 chart, Moon nakshatra, and Mangal Dosha status - the core inputs used in matchmaking.
-We don't recommend making matching decisions from software alone; consult a qualified astrologer.
+Yes, and our companion Kundli Matching tool runs the 36-Guna Ashtakoot (Guna Milan) compatibility analysis for two partners.
+This Kundli gives you the Moon sign, nakshatra, pada, and Mangal Dosha status - the core inputs consumed by the matching tool.
+We don't recommend making matrimonial decisions from software alone; consult a qualified astrologer alongside.

 Different tools use different ayanamsas (Lahiri vs Raman vs KP vs Fagan-Bradley), house systems (whole-sign vs Placidus vs Sripati), or precession polynomials.
 We use the Lahiri sidereal + whole-sign conventions shared by most Indian Panchang publications (including Drik Panchang and the Rashtriya Panchang), but exact degrees may differ by a fraction from calculators using Swiss Ephemeris or alternate precession models - that is expected.